-Here are the best oven mitts and pot holders.
+Here are the best oven mitts and pot holders, according to our tests.

 Cover hands and lower arms